Networking for Bloggers: 8 Keys to Making Yourself More Valuable to Others

 Your Social Media Profile and Votes

-Many bloggers and website owners use social media to promote their sites.
+Most bloggers and website owners use social media to promote their sites.
 If you have built a strong profile on a social media site you may be able to submit something for a friend and send them some traffic.
-You don’t have to be a “power user” to help someone else.
-Simply voting can help too.

 Every blogger wants and appreciates comments from readers.
 You can help out those in your network by reading and leaving your feedback.
 This is especially valuable if you are doing so for a blogger that doesn’t normally receive a lot of comments.